36z/super-stripe/readme.txt

 = Upgrade to MemberPress =

 Super Stripe will let you charge credit cards very easily and reliably ...
-But if you want to do this and more you'll want to check out our commercial Membership plugin [MemberPress](http://www.memberpress.com "MemberPress").
+But if you want to do this and more (without the additional per-transaction fee) you'll want to check out our commercial Membership plugin [MemberPress](http://www.memberpress.com "MemberPress").

 [About](http://www.memberpress.com/about "About MemberPress") | [Tour](http://www.memberpress.com/tour "Take the MemberPress Tour") | [FAQ](http://www.memberpress.com/faq "MemberPress FAQ") | [Pricing](http://www.memberpress.com/plans/memberpress "MemberPress Pricing")